SecretFoundation/docs/node-runners/node-setup/setup-full-node.md

 mkdir -p /opt/secret/.sgx_secrets
 ```

-You can choose between two methods, **3a (automatic) or 3b (manual)**:
+You can choose between two methods, **[automatic](setup-full-node.md#initialize-secret-enclave---automatic-registration-experimental) or [manual](setup-full-node.md#initialize-secret-enclave---manual-registration)**:

 #### **Initialize Secret Enclave - Automatic Registration (EXPERIMENTAL)**

 {% hint style="danger" %}
 WARNING: This method is experimental, and may not work.
-If it doesn't work, skip to step 3b.
+If it doesn't work, skip to [manual registration](setup-full-node.md#initialize-secret-enclave---manual-registration).
 {% endhint %}

 The following commands will create the necessary environment variables and attempt to automatically register the node.